sometimescasey/reactnd-p1-myreads/README.md

 This is the completed version of the MyReads App, built from the reactnd-project-myreads-starter repo.

+It is a simple GoodReads clone, which allows you to:

+* Search for books from a limited database
+* Save books to a "Currently Reading", "Want to Read", or "Read" shelf
+* Display books (covers, titles, and authors), organized by shelf

+It is practice for the following React concepts:
+* Creating basic views (function and class components)
+* Managing React component state

 ## Instructions

 To start the app: